-Valley Township currently participates in Allegan County's Resource Recovery Program, where the County manages the recycling program within the Township.
-The program encourages commercial and industrial source separation and recycling efforts, as well as improving local public and yard waste collection and composting operations.
-Valley Township residents can recycle household waste at a drop off station in the Township Hall parking lot.
+Valley Township contracts with a one hauler waste disposal provider who picks up waste and recycling curbside.
+In addition, the provider will pick up hazardous waste and large items with prior notification.
+Besides the curbside service, two days per year provide residents with "clean up" days where large items can be taken for disposal.
 In addition to these efforts, the County operates monitored depots where residents can deliver appliances, tires, household batteries, polystyrene, box board, cardboard, junk mail, magazines and phone books.
 Valley Township residents should contact the Township office for current disposal information.